rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 #### User Input Required - test12

--  **Yes**: User interaction is necessary to connect the Hdmi In device to port.(This will be automated later).
+-  **Yes**: User interaction is necessary to connect the Hdmi In device to port like Hdmi Quantum Data Analyzer.(This will be    automated later).

 #### Acceptance Criteria - test12